KangningZhang/DeepCaImX/README.md

 #### 4. The ording of the ROIs segmentation ground truth should be critically obey the order when each indivial neuron first appears, since DeepCaImX is a multi-class segmentation.
 #### 5. The ground truth of the neuron activity traces should not contain any baseline, and merely represent the activity of soma.
 #### Note: more operations for generator code can be found in the section of Dataset generator (NAOMi Version).
+### Notice!!!!: Only have raw video or "clean" video but hardly get the ground truth of ROIs or Traces?
+Don't worry, we plan to post a nova script to segment ROIs and extract traces even if you cannot get them as ground truth.
+The release data is on Oct.
+15th with some other minor modification.
+We will keep maintaining our toolbox and provide our best servce!

 ## Run DeepCaImX